Opinion | We’ve tried a president with ‘authenticity’ instead of character. It didn’t work.

 Is our political life better off as a result?
 One person’s “refreshing” is another person’s “vomitous.”
 But there are deeper moral and political implications worth examining.

 Authenticity is the modern virtue that takes the place where character once stood.
 Authenticity urges us to be true to ourselves, while character insists we be true to our beliefs and standards.
-Authenticity assures human beings they are essentially good, and that this goodness need only be drawn out.
+Authenticity assumes that human beings are essentially good, and that this goodness need only be drawn out.
 Character assumes that human beings have unpleasant instincts that need to be tamed and moral faculties that need to be trained.

 Few have been truer to themselves than the president during his term.
 And he (along with all of history) has demonstrated that human beings, radically free from social and moral restraints, are not particularly good.
 His failures of tact and humanity are serious, offensive and disqualifying — but hardly unique.
 They are exaggerated versions of common human flaws.
 If my immediate thoughts were magically communicated to millions of people in 280-character increments before my morning coffee, the result would be embarrassing and frightening, not least to me.
 Much of our running internal dialogue should stay internal.